 - The panel of reviewers will be briefed on the rubric and its application.
 In addition, the reviewers shall receive copies of the projects/papers in advance to prepare questions.

-- During the fourth quarter (or at an earlier, pre-arranged time), candidates for the Honors Seal will present the Honors Projects to a panel of knowledgeable professionals and to other interested persons; presentations must be at least 15 minutes in length, but no longer than 30 minutes, with time provided for questions.
+- During the fourth quarter (or at an earlier, pre-arranged time), candidates for the Honors Seal will present the Honors Projects to a panel of knowledgeable professionals and to other interested persons.

 Note: The Honors Project and the Community Service Project may be coordinated as two components of a single project.